Channel Type Recognition in Wireless Communications: A Deep Learning Approach: Introduction

-In this work, we propose two novel approaches to WCT recognition leveraging deep learning techniques.
-Specifically, we recast the WCT determination problem as a classification problem in deep learning, where a deep neural network (DNN) is first trained offline with a diversity of WCTs that are representative in wireless communications, and is then employed to conduct online WCT determination.
+In this paper, we propose two novel approaches to WCT recognition leveraging deep learning techniques.
+Specifically, we recast the WCT determination problem as a classification problem in deep learning, where a deep neural network (DNN) is first trained offline with a variety of WCTs that are representative in 5G and B5G wireless communications, and is then employed to conduct online WCT recognition.
 In particular, in the first approach, one WCT is regarded as one task, which is classified using a DNN trained offline in a single-task learning manner.
-While in the second algorithm, a WCT is jointly characterized by delay spread/frequency selectivity, correlation between Rx antennas, Doppler spread, and so on, each of which is treated as a task and is classified separately by training a DNN via multi-task learning~\cite{ZhangYang17}, and the final WCT is determined by the combination of channel features, which is more suitable compared with the first embodiment if the number of WCTs is large.
+While in the second algorithm, a WCT is jointly characterized by delay spread/frequency selectivity, spatial correlation between Rx antennas, Doppler spread, and so on, each of which is treated as a task and is classified separately by training a DNN via multi-task learning~\cite{Zhang17NSR}, and the final WCT is determined by the combination of those channel features, where the learned features can be employed for other purposes.